edgelord/sigai.ml/README.md

 Sign up for the mailing list [here](https://www-s.acm.illinois.edu/sigs/63).

 ## About
-We'll meet 1-2 on weekends at a room (TBD).
+We'll meet 1-2 on weekends at 1109 Siebel.

 #### Saturday meetings